giantcarlos/dentonpalooza23/README.md

 # **Dentonpalooza 2023**

-This is a freelance project and the official website of Denton's Dentonpalooza Festival 2023.
+This is a freelance front-end project and the official website of Denton's Dentonpalooza Festival.
+The year 2023 was specifically a fundraising year for Leukemia Texas and The Denton Music and Arts Collaborative.

 ### **Tech**
 ---